LunarSamurai/MIPEACE_Web_Application_Frontend/README.md

 # Grabbing this to work on it yourself

-- Remember this was created by Joseph Craig for US Army Psychological Research Institute
+- Remember this was created by Joseph Craig for the US Army Psychological Research Institute

 - You do not own this product, the users of the contributors do.